 SCE's planning department engages with local area businesses and customers to stay abreast of projects that may result in changes to electrical load.
-The cultivation of cannabis is a recent phenomenon that SCE estimates will result in an increase of approximately 5 MW in Valley South and 10 MW in Valley North within the ten-year planning horizon.
+The cultivation of cannabis is a recent phenomenon that SCE estimates will result in an increase of approximately 5 MW in the Valley South System and 10 MW in the Valley North System within the ten-year planning horizon.
 This type of load is not represented in the historical data and is not included in the IEPR forecasts, nor is it explicitly represented in the Planning Study.
 Therefore, for any proposed solutions that seek to provide just enough capacity to meet the projected load without any additional marginal capacity, there is risk introduced that these particular solutions may not be sufficient to meet the demand should this load materialize.